Last reviewed on 3rd January 2022

 - Affordability measures

-Once you take the above points into consideration, it’ll become clear as to which lenders are the most suited.
+Once you consider these points, it’ll become clear as to which lenders are the most suited.
 Nonetheless, each lender varies in their criteria so it’s important to consult an advisor.
 We’ll then give you an idea of suitable lenders, as each applicant will have different requirements.

-Qualifying for a mortgage if you’re over 50
+How to apply for a mortgage if you’re over 55

-If the lender you’ve applied with will consider your age, you’ll have to be sure the rest of your circumstances meet their requirements.
-For instance, your income will at least need to meet the requirements of the loan you’re applying for.
-Although you may have an income from employment now, lenders will need to check whether you’ll be able to repay the mortgage once you’ve retired.
+If the lender you’ve applied with has age restrictions, you’ll have to be sure the rest of your circumstances meet their requirements.
+For instance, your income will at least need to meet the requirements of the mortgage you’re applying for.
+Although you may have an income from employment now, lenders will check whether you’ll be able to repay the mortgage once you’ve retired.

 It’s a good idea to collate information regarding your income post-retirement.
 For instance, if you’re planning on using income from investments, savings or a pension, you’ll need to have the relevant paperwork to show lenders.
 This can be in the form of bank statements or evidence of pension payments.

-Lenders understand the growing market surrounding those approaching retirement.
-As a result, some lenders offer specialist mortgages to over 55s.
-Such mortgages may be better suited when compared to regular mortgages and can allow you to enjoy your later years without having to worry about finances.
+Lenders understand that many of us may want a mortgage after retirement.
+As a result, some lenders offer unique mortgages for over 55s.
+These mortgages may be better suited when compared to regular mortgages and can allow you to enjoy your later years without having to worry about finances.

 - Lifetime mortgages